HL7/US-Core-STU3/pages/_includes/us-core-smokingstatus-intro.md

 **Profile specific implementation guidance:**

  - Smoking observation LOINC = 72166-2 *Tobacco smoking status NHIS*
- - This profile may be referenced by different capability statements, such as the [Conformance requirements for the US-Core Server].
+ - This profile may be referenced by different capability statements, such as the [Conformance requirements for the US Core Server].

 #### Examples

  - [observation-some-day-smoker](Observation-some-day-smoker.html)

 [Observation]: http://hl7.org/fhir/STU3/observation.html
-[Conformance requirements for the US-Core Server]: CapabilityStatement-server.html
+[Conformance requirements for the US Core Server]: CapabilityStatement-server.html